-As per the Uniform List, girls are permitted to only wear small sleepers or studs in the lobe of the ear - one pair only.
+As per the Uniform List, girls are permitted to only wear small plain gold or silver sleepers or studs in the lobe of the ear - one pair only.
 NO drop earrings are to be worn, in accordance with Workplace, Health & Safety.
 A small cross and chain around the neck is permitted, preferably long enough to be worn inside the uniform for safety purposes.
 Boys are not permitted to wear earrings.
 Rings are not permitted under any circumstances.